Skip to content

 ergo mitigation: The authorization() middleware runs in Stage 2 — before body parsing and before execution.
 Every request is authenticated and identity information is available in the accumulator before any business logic runs.
 Pluggable strategies support Bearer, Basic, and custom schemes.

-router.get("/accounts/:id", {
+router.get('/accounts/:id', {

-auth: {
+authorization: {

 strategies: [